• SAS Events

 Course Description

-This course is offered Spring semester, and is intended primarily for students majoring in Cell Biology & Neuroscience.
+This course is offered in the Spring semester and is intended primarily for students majoring in Cell Biology & Neuroscience.
 It counts as an Advanced course towards the CBN major (R10) or a Life Science Elective (R11).
 Other students with background knowledge in neuroscience can also register for this course.

 Topics: This course will address the fundamental neurobiology of pain and addiction.
 After completing this course, students should have a solid grasp of the following: